jnielson94/jnielson.com/content/blog/getting-started/index.md

 - While I was in the Header file, I found that there was a commented out link to the "Blog Page" which lists all the blogs.
 That sounded like something I would want on, so I uncommented it and it works wonderfully.

 - On a side note, I tried to get this going in CodeSandbox, but ran into an issue where it was telling me that my server-side sandbox was out of space, resulting in the yarn install failing.
 I didn't want to take the time to look into it, since I could just push it up to github and clone it locally.

+- You'll also want to adjust the favicons so that they aren't egghead (unless you just love egghead!).
+I utilized [vectr.com](https://vectr.com/) to create a favicon image, and then [realfavicongenerator.net](https://realfavicongenerator.net/) to generate the different files needed - and it looked to pretty well replace what was already here!